VektorKnight/MeshDecals/README.md

 ## Cons
 - Requires integration into a build pipeline and additional editor tooling to facilitate this.
-- Potential increase in draw calls as additional work is needed to work with instancing.
+- Potential increase in draw calls as unique meshes cannot benefit from instancing.
 - Package size and VRAM usage may increase due to each decal requiring a unique mesh.

 ## TODO